 You can't shield your child from all risks online, any more than you can offline.
 But not all those risks have to turn into harm.

-- technical literacy - knowing your way around technologies and having technical skills;
+- Technical literacy Knowing your way around technologies and having technical skills.

-- media literacy - understanding different platforms and being able to judge the quality and reliability of online sources;
+- Media literacy Understanding different platforms and being able to judge the quality and reliability of online sources.

-- social literacy - understanding online etiquette and the way things are done online.
+- Social literacy Understanding online etiquette and the way things are done online.